Activity providers supporting young people to be active for their wellbeing

 - What does it mean to become a trusted partner?

-Active Gloucestershire have been commissioned by Gloucestershire's Clinical Commissioning Group (CCG) to work with Young Minds Matter to support young people to access physical activity on referral from their schools to support their well-being,
+Active Gloucestershire have been commissioned by NHS Gloucestershire to work with Young Minds Matter to support young people to access physical activity on referral from their schools to support their well-being,

 We all know how valuable being active can be for our mental health and finding an activity, that brings you enjoyment, a challenge or a simple connection with your friends is important.
 We take this ethos of being active into this programme.